How My Mom Helped Me Become the Transgender Woman I Am Today

 Q: Is there any advice you’d give to other parents raising transgender children?

-A: Don’t parent your child out of fear.
-Parent your child the way you would parent them otherwise, whether or not they’ve expressed being different than the norm.
+A: Parent your child the way you would parent them otherwise, whether or not they’ve expressed being different than the norm.
 If your child says, “I’m transgender,” don’t allow your fears to take over—don’t suddenly treat them differently or start saying no.

 Ultimately, I couldn’t be more proud.
 When I sit and think about who my kids are as people, I feel proud and successful.
 I want my children to be proud of me, as much as I know they want me to be proud of them.
 As we grow older and learn how hard life really is, I want them to see that we can go through struggles, work hard to overcome them, and be happy.